rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 ### Percent Return Games Won

 Now that I've discussed overall match wins as well as the serving side of the game, I'll turn my attention towards the defense side.
-To begin, below is line graph showing a player's percent of return games won versus year.
+To begin, below is a line graph showing a player's percent of return games won versus year.
 Once again, I've filtered the data to only include players with an average ranking at or above 5 for a given year.

 ```r
 atp_stats_by_player_by_year %>% filter(avg_rank <= 5) %>%